ComposableFi/composable/docs/docs/technology/cvm/lowering-routing.md

 Solution to be executed on chain, cheap one, but still constrained in computation.

-So it can be proven that on chain one is impossible, which is good solution too.
+So it can be proven that on chain computations are impossible, and we need lower offchain.

 **Limited information**

 Each chain may have limited information about other chains, and yet we have to trust sender if he knows what he asks for.

-So some CVM program to be rejected
+So some CVM program to be rejected or some hope for best.

 **Multiple spawns**

 On chain A, program can split to move some assets to B and some to C.
 So that both proper transport possibles to be found.

 **Optimization(Optional)**

 Price optimization, if can do Wasm Hooks/ICA Callbacks instead of full CVM when possible.
-Do Transfer if CVM asks only for transfers, even if full CVM possible.s
+Do Transfer if CVM asks only for transfers, even if full contract based CVM possible.

 **Hints(Optional)**

 CVM program may have routing hints, telling what to do in case of limited information or price option.

-Hints may be replaced by trustless CVM bots force Registry propagation.
+Hints may be replaced by trustless CVM bots forcing Registry propagation.

 ## Possible ideas of implementation